rkalis/truffle-plugin-verify/README.md

 truffle run verify SimpleStorage --network rinkeby
 ```

 This can take some time, and will eventually either return `Pass - Verified` or `Fail - Unable to verify`.
+Since the information we get from the Etherscan API is quite limited, it is currently impossible to retrieve any more information on verification failure.
+There should be no reason though why the verification should fail if the usage is followed correctly.
+If you do receive a `Fail - Unable to verify` and you are sure that you followed the instructions correctly, please [open an issue](/issues/new) and I will look into it.

 ## Notes
 This plugin gets compiler optimisation settings from the truffle config file, so make sure that your truffle config settings are the same as when your contracts were compiled.

-## Limitations & Roadmap
-This plugin is in a very early version, so there is still functionality missing.
-Below is a non-exhaustive list of features that are currently missing from the plugin, that will be added in a later release.

-* The plugin has no graceful error handling, so be sure to follow the usage exactly
-* The plugin can only verify one smart contract at a time, instead of automatically verifying all deployed contracts
-* There is no automatic testing / build process in place

-## Support
+## Donations
-If you found this plugin and can't wait for the above features to be completed, send me some Ξ or tokens at `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a` and tweet me [@RoscoKalis](https://twitter.com/RoscoKalis) to let me know what you want your money to go towards.
+If you''ve used this plugin and found it helpful in your workflow, please consider sending some Ξ or tokens to `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a`.